AF Systems of Certain Cyclic Groups: Introduction

 Then there is an isomorphism $\psi$ from $(A,\alpha,Z_p)$ to $(B,\beta,Z_p)$ such that $\psi_*=F$ and such that the extension of $\psi$ to $A\rtimes_\alpha Z_p$ induces $\phi$. \end{thrm}

 The paper is organized as follows.
-In Section 2, some preliminaries are given about the crossed products of finite dimensional \Ca s with $Z_p$ actions.
-In Section 3, an existence result is proved, namely, morphisms between the invariant of the finite dimensional \C-dynamical systems can be lifted to morphisms between the finite dimensional \C-dynamical systems.
-In Section 4, a uniqueness result is obtained, namely, for any two morphisms between the finite dimensional \C-dynamical systems, if their induced maps agree on the invariant, then they are unitarily equivalent by an equivariant unitary, i.e., a unitary in the fixed point subalgebra of the codomain algebra.
-These two results are the main ingredients in Elliott's intertwining argument.
-In Section 5, the main theorem will be proved by Elliott's intertwining argument.
+In Section 2, some preliminaries are given about the irreducible actions of $Z_p$ on finite dimensional C*-algebras.
+In Section 3, a local existence result is proved, namely, morphisms between the invariant of the finite dimensional \C-dynamical systems can be lifted to morphisms between the finite dimensional \C-dynamical systems.
+In Section 4, a local uniqueness result is obtained, namely, for any two morphisms between the finite dimensional \C-dynamical systems, if their induced maps agree on the invariant, then they are unitarily equivalent by an equivariant unitary, i.e., a unitary in the fixed point subalgebra of the codomain algebra.
+These two results are the main ingredients in the equivariant Elliott's intertwining argument.
+In Section 5, the main theorem will be proved by the equivariant Elliott's intertwining argument.